Impact of Social Media

 - Average time spent on social networks per day: 1.72 hours

 - The average number of hours a teenager spends online per week: 27

 Although social media benefits, it also harms.
-However, most young people engage with social media without stopping to think what the effects are on their lives.
+However, most young people engage with social media without stopping to think about what the effects are on their lives.

-- Social networking provides academic research to everyone with online access, allowing students and teachers alike access to previously unavailable resources.
+- Social networking provides information to everyone with online access, allowing students and teachers alike access to previously unavailable resources.